syseleven/shared-secrets/README.md

 # Shared-Secrets

 Shared-Secrets is an application that helps you to simply share one-time secrets over the web.
-Typically when you do not have the possibility to open an encrypted communication channel (e.g. GPG-encrypted mail) to transfer a sensitive information you have to resort to unencrypted means of communication - e.g. SMS, unencrypted e-mail, telephone, etc.
+Typically when you do not have the possibility to open an encrypted communication channel (e.g. GPG-encrypted mail) to transfer sensitive information you have to resort to unencrypted means of communication - e.g. SMS, unencrypted e-mail, telephone, etc.

 Using the Shared-Secrets service allows you to transfer the actual secret in an encrypted form.
 Retrieving the secret is as simple as following a link.
 In contrast to other secret sharing services, Shared-Secrets does not store the secret on the server, but puts the encrypted secret into the link that you share with the desired recipient.
 That means that the compromise of a Shared-Secrets server does not automatically compromise all of the shared secrets.